 It doesn’t matter if your future major leaguer loves the Giants, the Braves, or the Red Sox, Herschel’s new Major League Baseball line covers all 32 teams.
-The Heritage packs are gloriously streamlined, including a 15-inch laptop sleeve, media pocket with headphone port, and nothing excessive.
+The Heritage back-to-school backpacks are gloriously streamlined, including a 15-inch laptop sleeve, media pocket with headphone port, and nothing excessive.

 12. Super Hero Notebooks

-A different super hero for every class, each of these four, 130-page hardcover composition books are full sized (16.9-inch by 10.5-inch) and come emblazoned with the logos of either Batman, Superman, Transformers, or Captain America.
-If you want to lighten the load in your child’s knapsack, they’re also sold in paperback with different colored covers.
+A different superhero for every class, each of these four, 130-page hardcover composition books are full sized (16.9-inch by 10.5-inch) and come emblazoned with the logos of either Batman, Superman, Transformers, or Captain America.
+If you want to lighten the load in your child’s back-to-school knapsack, they’re also sold in paperback with different colored covers.

 13. Keen Kids Sprout Mid Sneaker

 This stylish mid-top kids shoes combines elastic laces and an adjustable loop strap to keep kids’ tiny feet secure during manic playground sessions.
 A wide entry makes these shoes easy to slide on, and the removable footbed has a clever “check your fit” indicator so you know just how soon they’ll need a new back-to-school pair (answer: probably yesterday at the rate they’re growing.)